tarantool/go-tarantool/README.md

 [documentation][godoc-opts-url] for the "`Opts`" structure.

 **Observation 3:** The line containing "`tarantool.Connect`" is essential for starting a session.
-There are two parameters:
+There are three parameters:

+* a context,
-* a string with `host:port` format, and
+* a string with `host:port` format,
 * the option structure that was set up earlier.

+There will be only one attempt to connect.
+If multiple attempts needed, "`tarantool.Connect`" could be placed inside the loop with some timeout between each try.
+Example could be found in the [example_test](./example_test.go), name - `ExampleConnect_reconnects`.

 **Observation 4:** The `err` structure will be `nil` if there is no error, otherwise it will have a description which can be retrieved with `err.Error()`.